MinoFHV/MinoHome/README.md

 # MinoHome

 Known Bugs:
-- ESP32-C3 might crash after a while and send any data whatsoever anymore.
+- ESP32-C3 might crash after a while and send any data whatsoever anymore (~1-2 days).
 Reason for this is unknown due to no debugging using JTAG, lack of time.

 ---